jhyche80-jpg/TaskManagerDashboard/README.md

 In this section you should say what you did and why and if you made refinements as well.
 1. I made the prework for the readme before I coded a single line.
 2. I will now work to make the interfaces in type.ts
+    - I used basically the same types as a previous project just adding one
 3.
 ---
 ## Troubleshooting